Removing Reflections from RAW Photos: Conclusion

 \section{Conclusion}

-We have described a reflection removal system that is trained solely on mixture images $m$ that are created with a photometrically and geometrically accurate reflection simulation that uses scene-referred images.
-Moreover, we search among millions of these $m$ for well-exposed, visible, and visually interpretable $m$ that encode natural priors.
-Our system comprises a novel base model and upsampler that perform well on real images, even though we have not trained it on them.
+We have described a de-reflection system that is trained solely on images from a photometrically and geometrically accurate simulation.
+Moreover, we have imbued these images with natural priors by searching among millions of them for well-exposed and visually interpretable cases.
+This RAW simulation dramatically improves results, more than prior model variations, and enables our models to perform well on real images without training on them.

-Since Farid and Adelson~\cite{farid1999}, many signals have been used to remove reflections.
-We add illuminant color and contextual photos.
-Our system operates on RAW images end-to-end, which further and aids removal.
-Lastly, our system also has some ability to remove lens flares, though they are not in our dataset, \cref{fig:supp:flare_result}.
-Flare removal systems might therefore be pre-trained to remove reflections and thus contend with the difficulty of capturing realistic lens flares.
+Since Farid and Adelson~\cite{farid1999}, many cues have been used for de-reflection.
+We add illuminant color and context photos, and use RAW images end-to-end.
+Our models are thus sensitive and can uncover hidden reflections, \cref{fig:supp:extra_result}; privacy should be protected.
+Our system can also remove lens flares, though they are not in the dataset, \cref{fig:supp:flare_result}.
+Flare removal systems might therefore be pre-trained to remove reflections, since it is difficult to capture real lens flares.